secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

 To learn more about the ZAP scanner itself visit [https://www.zaproxy.org/](https://www.zaproxy.org/).

 ## Deployment
-The zap-advanced `scanType` can be deployed via helm:
+The zap-advanced chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)